The author voluntarily contributed this tutorial as a part of Pepipost Write to Contribute program.

 If every thing is working fine you can navigate to your newuser (“postfixtester”) directory and check the mail accordingly.

-If you have received something like this we have successfully received email, to read the following mail:
+If you have received something like this we have successfully received an email.
+To read the following mail, just cat the file:

 Return-Path: <email@example.com> X-Original-To: postfixtester Delivered-To: firstname.lastname@example.org Received: from localhost (localhost [IPv6:::1]) by smtp.example.local (Postfix) with ESMTP id E2R572042D75 for <postfixtester>; Sun, o4 Aug 2019 17:42:36 +0530 (IST) Message-Id: <20190804071330.E2R572042D75@smtp.example.local> Date: Sun, 04 Aug 2019 17:42:36 +0530 (IST) From: email@example.com